-6.9.1.2 Step 2, Enter Proposed Action Information
+6.9.2.2 Step 2, Enter Proposed Action Information

-This step involves entering general information on the proposed action.
-All data entered will be regurgitated in the finalized reports generated by ACAM; therefore, the entries should be concise and accurate (see Figure 6-6-3, ACAM Proposed Action Information Screen).
+Step 2 involves entering general information about the proposed action into ACAM or sAIR.
+All data entered will be regurgitated in the finalized reports generated by ACAM or sAIR; therefore, the entries should be concise and accurate.
+Specific inputs include: